oxfordcontrol/Clarabel.cpp/README.md

 ### Alternative linear algebra libraries

-To enable the use of the [faer-rs](https://faer-rs.github.io/) sparse linear algebra library as an additional solver option, set `-DCLARABEL_FEATURE_FAER_SPARSE=true`.
+To enable the [faer-rs](https://faer-rs.github.io/) sparse linear algebra library as an additional solver option, set `-DCLARABEL_FEATURE_FAER_SPARSE=true`.

+To enable the [`MKL Pardiso`](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/) sparse linear algebra library as an additional solver option, set `-DCLARABEL_FEATURE_PARDISO_MKL=true`.

+The solver will dynamically link to the MKL library, which must be accessible via the system library path (e.g. on `LD_LIBRARY_PATH` on Linux).

+Alternatively, set the `MKLROOT` environment variable to the root of the MKL installation or `MKL_PARDISO_PATH` to the location of the MKL Pardiso library (e.g. the location of `libmkl_rt.so` in Linux).

+To enable the [`Panua Pardiso`](https://panua.ch/pardiso/) sparse linear algebra library as an additional solver option, set `-DCLARABEL_FEATURE_PARDISO_PANUA=true`.
+This library is not open source and requires a license.

+The solver will dynamically link to the Panua Pardiso library, which must be accessible via the system library path (e.g. on `LD_LIBRARY_PATH` on Linux).

+Alternatively, set the `PARDISO_PATH` environment variable to the location of the Panua Pardiso library (e.g. the location of `libpardiso.so` in Linux).

 ### Unit tests